ClosedBusiness

 What is the First Peoples Tourism Industry Strengthening Program?

 The First Peoples Tourism Industry Strengthening Program is a business grant offered by Department of Jobs, Skills, Industry and Regions in Australia, providing Up to $300K in funding.
-The First Peoples Tourism Industry Strengthening Program is a non-competitive Victorian grant program for Registered Aboriginal Parties to build capability and capacity for tourism-related economic development.
-It supports scoping, planning and implementation activities for First Peoples-led tourism initiatives, with up to $300,000 available per eligible applicant.
+The First Peoples Tourism Industry Strengthening Program is a non-competitive Victorian grant program for Registered Aboriginal Parties.
+It provides up to $300,000 per eligible RAP to build capability and capacity for tourism-related economic development activities, including planning and implementation of priority tourism initiatives.

 How much funding does the First Peoples Tourism Industry Strengthening Program provide?